The AR / VR / Media Lab

 The Virtual Reality and Augmented Reality Lab contains some of the most cutting-edge head-mounted displays available today.
 Residents of The Garage have access to the technology for the development of VR and AR software, and the Lab also functions as a photography and videography studio.
-All students, faculty and staff of Northwestern are welcome to visit for a VR/AR demo during staffed hours.
+All students, faculty, and staff of Northwestern are welcome to visit for an AR/VR demo during staffed hours.
 The last demo ends 15 minutes before the end of each shift.
 Come check it out!

-The Vive Trackers are small pucks that can be positionally tracked in VR like the HTC Vive headset or hand controllers.
-The Garage has three Vive Trackers for VR development and other novel uses.
-For example, they can be attached to someone’s feet and torso, and when used with the Vive headset and controllers, they allow for full-body motion tracking, which is useful for VR and non-VR applications.
+The HTC Vive Trackers are small pucks that can be positionally tracked in VR like the HTC Vive headset or hand controllers.
+The Garage has three Vive Trackers for VR games, development, and other novel uses.
+For example, when attached to the feet and torso and used with the Vive headset and controllers, they allow for full-body motion capture, which is useful for VR and non-VR applications.

 The Garage has two second-generation Microsoft Kinects and Windows adapters, allowing for their use with PCs.
 The Kinect is a great device for experimenting with body tracking, hand tracking, and computer vision applications.